What user does tvheadend run as?

 Should write to any share once it's mounted as long as permissions are given.
 Can also use NFS share if available on your NAS.

-RE: What user does tvheadend run as? - Added by Dave H almost 2 years ago
+RE: What user does tvheadend run as? - Added by Dave H over 2 years ago

 "which I think means it's running as user hts"